dsaad68/agno-workshop/README.md

 ```

 ### 3. Raindrop Agent
 Agent with a custom toolkit for querying Raindrop bookmarks by date and tag.
+More about [Raindrop.io](https://raindrop.io/).
 Requires `RAINDROP_ACCESS_TOKEN`.
+Visit [Raindrop.io](https://raindrop.io/settings/applications) to get your token.
 ```bash
 uv run demo/with_tool/raindrop_agent/agent.py
 ```